-Being stuck at home for weeks in the era of COVID-19, a time when everything feels uncertain and out of control can be mood-dipping experience.
-We all want to feel safe and hopeful for tomorrow, Forteunately there are practical things we can all do to maintain a positive attitude.
+Being stuck at home for weeks in a time when everything feels uncertain and out of control can be mood-dipping experience.
+We all want to feel safe and hopeful for tomorrow, Fortunately, there are practical things we can all do to maintain a positive attitude.

 Anxiety doesn’t have to be your friend, just as you don’t have to let loneliness move in to be your roommate or neighbor.
-With a focus on mood-boosting activities we will be able to keep our sanity through this pandemic.
+With a focus on mood-boosting activities we will be able to keep our sanity through long periods of time at home.

 Psychologists say that it may be possible to beat depression, anxiety, and loneliness through physical exercise.
 According to a study that was published by JAMA Psychiatry in January 2020, regular physical activity can independently alleviate depression disorder and boost a person’s overall mood.